-The Department of State estimates that somewhere between 3 to 8 million Americans live abroad – whether temporarily or permanently.
-Some people may move overseas in pursuit of a job, relocate after retirement, or simply go on an extended vacation.
-Given that roughly 71% of Americans have at least one credit card, many of these expats are likely faced with the choice of keeping or cancelling their card before leaving.
+The Federal Voting Assistance Program estimates that 4.8 million Americans live abroad — whether temporarily or permanently.
+Some people may move overseas in pursuit of a job, relocate after retirement or simply go on an extended vacation.
+Given that roughly 86% of Americans have at least one credit card, many of these expats are likely faced with the choice of keeping or canceling their card before leaving.
 Their decision needs to be based on a number of factors, which we go over in depth below.

-While the rewards rate for U.S. credit cards are among the best in the world, some do have better offers.
+While the rewards rates for U.S. credit cards are among the best in the world, some do have better offers.
 For example, the top credit cards in Singapore blow U.S. deals out of the water.
-Therefore, if you’re moving to a country like Singapore you may prefer to cancel your old credit card, and get one with higher rewards – it will maximize your savings opportunity.
+Therefore, if you’re moving to a country like Singapore, you may prefer to cancel your old credit card and get one with higher rewards.
 Before you move, take the time to scope out the credit card rewards market in your new home.
-It may not seem like much at first glance, but a 1-2 percentage point difference in rewards rate will mean a significant change in total savings in the long-run.
+It may not seem like much at first glance, but a 1-2 percentage-point difference in rewards rate will mean a significant change in total savings in the long run.

-Outside of a few exceptions, most credit cards in the United States come equipped with chip and signature EMV technology.
-This is not the standard accepted worldwide.
-Many countries throughout the world, particularly in Europe, operate on so-called chip & pin technology.
+Outside of a few exceptions, most credit cards in the U.S. come equipped with chip and signature EMV technology.
+This is not the standard worldwide.
+Many countries throughout the world, particularly in Europe, operate on chip and PIN technology.
 What does this mean for you?
-While, chip and signature cards will work at most establishments, including ones that take chip & pin, they may not with certain unmanned terminals.
-For example, unmanned ticketing terminals may require your card to be set up with a pin.
-Be aware of these restrictions before expecting you can simply use your old card when you move.
+While chip and signature cards will work at most establishments, your card may not work in unattended terminals, which may require you to enter a PIN to complete the transaction.
+Be aware of these restrictions and don't assume you could simply use your old card when you move abroad.